Bozar/OneMoreLevel/user/doc/baron.md

 >
 > -- The Baron in the Trees, Chapter 17

-There are 5 bandits lunking in the woods.
+There are 5 bandits lurking in the woods.
 In order to protect his village, the baron in the trees needs to find out at least 2 of them in 24 turns.

 ## Ground Layer and Canopy Layer

 The dungeon map has two layers: ground layer and canopy layer.
 Bandits walk on the ground.
-The baron and birds stay on the canopy.
+The baron and birds stay in the canopy.
 Trees are rooted in the ground and stretch themselves into the higher layer.

 An unoccupied and uncovered ground grid is shown as a minus sign (-).
 An unoccupied ground grid that is covered by a tree branch is shown as a plus sign (+).
 A ground grid that is occupied by a tree trunk is shown as an uppercase O. A marked tree trunk (see *Search Bandits*) is shown as an exclamation mark (!).